Emergent Weyl-like points in periodically modulated systems: Summary

 \section{Summary}

-In our study, we introduce a novel 3D topological phase with Weyl-semimetal-like characteristics, which is induced by a periodic potential.
-This phase is realized by stacking 2D Chern insulators, leading to Weyl-like points in the parameter space $(k_x, k_y, z)$, in contrast to the conventional Weyl points in momentum space $(k_x, k_y, k_z)$.
+In our study, we introduce a 3D topological phase with Weyl-semimetal-like characteristics, which is induced by a periodic potential.
+This phase is realized by stacking 2D Chern insulators, leading to Weyl-like points in the parameter space $(k_x, k_y, z)$, in contrast with the conventional Weyl points in momentum space $(k_x, k_y, k_z)$.

-The Weyl-semimetal-like phase we propose shares key features with traditional Weyl semimetals, such as linear dispersion near the Weyl-like points, nontrivial bulk topology, and the emergence of Fermi arcs that connect these points.
-Importantly, these topological behaviors manifest in real space, rather than in momentum space.
+The Weyl-semimetal-like phase we propose shares key features with traditional Weyl semimetals, such as linear dispersion near the Weyl-like points, nontrivial bulk topology, the emergence of Fermi arc that connect these points, and the Berry monopoles.
+Importantly, these topological behaviors manifest in real space rather than in momentum space.

+We further analyze the role of interlayer coupling by computing the local density of states, the layer Hall conductance, and the total 3D Hall conductivity and show that the Weyl-semimetal-like phase remains robust under weak and moderate coupling.
+The effects of disorder are also investigated: Beyond a critical disorder strength, the Weyl-like points destabilize, driving the system into a trivial phase.

-Additionally, our investigation explores the effects of high-frequency periodic driving, where we calculate Floquet Weyl nodes, layer Floquet Chern numbers, Floquet energy spectra, and Floquet Fermi arcs.
-We demonstrate that the Weyl-semimetal-like nodes can be tuned via high-frequency laser driving, providing a means to manipulate these topological features.
-This work opens new possibilities for exploring and controlling topological phases through external stimuli.
+Additionally, we explore Floquet engineering under high-frequency periodic driving, calculating Floquet Weyl nodes, Floquet Chern numbers, Floquet energy bands, and Floquet Fermi arcs.
+Our results demonstrate that the Weyl-like nodes can be effectively tuned by laser fields, offering a route to manipulate topological properties dynamically.

+Finally, we reveal the emergence of both type-I and II Weyl-like behaviors in a tilted Weyl-like model.
+In this work, we open possibilities for exploring and controlling topological phases through external stimuli.